cbueche/splashid2kepass/README.md

 splashid2kepass
 ===============

-convert from SplashID Safe to KeePass Password Safe
+convert from SplashID Safe to KeePass Password Safe CSV format for importation using generic CSV importer

+- support for MacRoman and Windows encodings
+- merges SplashID fields 5-9 to the end of Notes

 Installation
 ------------

-stdlib's csv module does not support Unicode, so use unicodecsv from Jeremy Dunck
+stdlib's csv module does not support Unicode, so use unicodecsv from Jeremy Dunck instead.

     git clone https://github.com/jdunck/python-unicodecsv.git
     cd python-unicodecsv